Home > Beginning archery

 For safety and insurance reasons, beginners cannot shoot in our indoor range.
 All beginners coaching by the Phoenix Bowmen takes place outdoors.

-Our March 2017 courses are now full.
+Our March 2017 courses are now underway.
 Our next courses with available spaces will start in May 2017.

 Please e-mail us (email@example.com) to register your interest.
 DO NOT TELEPHONE, ESPECIALLY NOT DURING WORKING HOURS.
 We're not a commercial organisation and the secretary works for a living.
 He cannot take calls at work about archery.

 The total cost of a beginners course is £50 for a person aged 18 or over, and £35 for a person under 18 years of age.
 Part of this cost will be refunded to people who join the club after the course - £20 to seniors and £15 to juniors.
 We provide all equipment.